flash62au/WiTcontroller/README.md

     *Note: any ESP32 will work but the pinouts may need to be adjusted, and a separate LiPo charger may be required*

+    <span style="color:red;">**WARNING:**</span>

-    *WARNING:* I have reports of some of the versions of this board with the USB-C connectors having problems with the WiFi.
-Some are clearly fine, but others are not.
-I am still investigating this, but I would recommend avoiding the USB-C version for now.
+    I have reports of some of the versions of this board with the USB-C connectors having problems with the WiFi.
+Some are clearly fine, but others are not. </br> I am still investigating this, but I would recommend avoiding the USB-C version for now.

 2. 3x4 Keypad  ([Example](https://www.jaycar.com.au/12-key-numeric-keypad/p/SP0770?pos=2&queryId=20aedf107668ad42c6fe1f8b7f7a9ca7))